Simplifying flood risks: helpful guidance for customers

 Flooding has the potential to affect organisations wherever they are and whatever their capacity.
 Every organisation can be affected by flooding – whether directly or indirectly.
 But by taking a structured and considered approach to the issue, customers can help avoid unexpected consequences.

 With a wealth of information available from a range of sources, it can be difficult to know what specific information to look for and exactly where to find it.
+Here are some helpful tips for you:

 1. Assessing your risk of flooding